Posted on March 21, 2018 by Dominika

 At the planning stage, we decide what kind of technologies will we use for developing a site, e.g. what CMS will be used and also, we give you an idea of how the website will look.
 We create a sitemap for the website which is then followed by creating a wireframe.
 The major difference between these two is:

 Sitemap represents a relationship between the main areas of the website and its content.
 A sitemap could be referred to as a table of contents for a website, showing off the future site’s navigation.
-While creating a sitemap, we have to consider things like; how easy will it be for an end user to find an information he’s looking for from the main page?
+While creating a sitemap, we have to consider things like; how easy will it be for an end user to find a piece of information he’s looking for from the main page?
 Or how easy will be to navigate the site?
 Keeping the end user in the heart of the process, we aim to plan a site that will be as user-friendly as possible.

 Example of a sitemap for a simple website:

 The wireframe gives you a better understanding of what the website will look like visually.
-Although there are no actual visual elements used (no pictures, no logos, no colours, etc.), it gives you an idea what will be the layout of the website.
+Although there are no actual visual elements used (no pictures, no logos, no colours, etc.), it gives you an idea of what will be the layout of the website.
 It will show where on a page will we display text, photos, etc. Once you are happy with the layout of the pages we have presented, we can move on to the next stage – designing the website.

 Example of using pen and paper: (The wireframe doesn’t have to be done in any expensive software, the layout of the page can be simply drawn on a piece of paper)